 - It includes user deliverables and machine language notations, executable software, and the build scripts, installation scripts, and executable target-specific data necessary to use the product in its target environment.
-Deployment sets are evaluated, assessed, and measured through a combination of - 1) Testing against the usage scenarios and quality attributes defined in the requirements set to evaluate the consistency and completeness and the semantic balance between information in the two sets. - 2) Testing the partitioning, replication, and allocation strategies in mapping components of the implementation set to physical resources of the deployment system. - 3) Testing against the defined usage scenarios in the user manual such as installation, user-oriented dynamic reconfiguration, mainstream usage, and anomaly management. - 4) Analysis of changes b/w the current version of the deployment set and previous versions. - 5) Subjective review of other dimensions of quality.
+Deployment sets are evaluated, assessed, and measured through a combination of

+1) Testing against the usage scenarios and quality attributes defined in the requirements set to evaluate the consistency and completeness and the semantic balance between information in the two sets.

+2) Testing the partitioning, replication, and allocation strategies in mapping components of the implementation set to physical resources of the deployment system.

+3) Testing against the defined usage scenarios in the user manual such as installation, user-oriented dynamic reconfiguration, mainstream usage, and anomaly management.

+4) Analysis of changes b/w the current version of the deployment set and previous versions.